Guitar Recording Software for Mac and PC

 Adjust the TEMPO by clicking in the box and moving the mouse up or down.
 Tempo can also by set with a guitar using Junt.

-These are instructions for RiffWorks T4 and the RiffWorks Standard Download.
-If you purchased RiffWorks Standard DVD, please refer to the RiffWorks Standard DVD Installation Guide (pdf) and RiffWorks Standard DVD User Manual (pdf).
+These are instructions for RiffWorks Standard Download.
+If you purchased it on DVD, refer to the RiffWorks Standard DVD Installation Guide (pdf) and User Manual (pdf).

-When you purchase RiffWorks Standard as a download from our store, you get access to download several files on your downloads page:
+When you purchase RiffWorks Standard as a download from Sonoma's online store, you have access to several files on your downloads page:

-These are available as separate downloads because they total several hundred megabytes of data.
-Downloading them separately allows you to immediately start playing with RiffWorks without waiting for all the different pieces.
+These are separate downloads because they total several hundred megabytes of data.
+Downloading them separately allows you to immediately start playing with RiffWorks without waiting to download everything.

 Installing RiffWorks on Windows: